İstif-class frigate: Design

-The first ship and nameship of the class, TCG Istanbul, was laid down on 19 January 2017.
+The first ship of the class, TCG Istanbul, was laid down on 19 January 2017.
 The fifth and largest modern warship to be both indigenously designed and built in Turkey, it is claimed that at least 75% of its systems will be of indigenous manufacture.
 Its steel cutting ceremony was attended by Turkish Defence Minister Fikri Işık and senior military officers, including Admiral Bülent Bostanoğlu, Commander of the Turkish Naval Forces.

-Construction is expected to take four years and the vessel will be commissioned into service sometime in 2021.
+Construction took six years and the vessel was commissioned into service on 19 January 2024.

-Export versions
+Export

-Ukraine
+It was stated in Aselsan 2023 Annual report that İstif-class frigate was exported to an unnamed Middle Eastern country.

-In December 2020, Ukraine signed a contract for four corvettes.
-Industry sources say the builder, STM, may have to substitute some American-made parts in the MILGEM project architecture with locally made components due to a recent U.S. decision to sanction Turkey's procurement agency, the Presidency of Defense Industries.
+Indonesian shipyard PAL Indonesia signed a memorandum of understanding with TAIS Shipyards on procuring İstif-class frigate in June 2025.
+Minister of Defense of Indonesia signed procurement contract for two frigates on 26 July 2025.